-The Authority considered at its Annual General meeting on 11th June 2015 the format and structure of its democratic decision process by approving the powers and make-up of the approved committees.
-The full and detailed list of committee responsibilities can be found in the Constitution document on the Authority's web site, but are summarised as follows;
+The Authority considered at its Annual General meeting on 14th June 2016 the format and structure of its democratic decision process by approving the powers and make-up of the approved committees.
+The full and detailed list of committee responsibilities can be found in the Constitution document on the Authority's web site, but are summarised as follows:

 - The Authority approves the Authority's budget and precept, considers variations to standing orders & financial regulations; the revenue budget and capital plan; issuing of a precept; adopting a members' allowance scheme; appointment to committees; scheme of delegation to officers; any matters which by law must be reserved to the Authority itself; maintain a Constitution. - The Policy and Resources Committee to determine new strategies, policies or changes in strategy relating to the development and delivery of services.
 Exercise financial control over expenditure within the approved revenue budgets and capital programme of the Authority.
 Establish and direct procedures for the implementation, monitoring and amendment of the revenue budget and capital programme and all other financial matters that impact on the Authority's financial position.
 Consider all matters related to the management of the Authority's assets including buildings, land, ICT and other assets. - The Community Safety and Protection Committee Consider all matters related to the development and delivery of services appropriate to this Committee.
 This includes matters relating to: Operational Preparedness; Operational Response; and Prevention and Protection.
-Considers all matters related to the delivery of services to the diverse communities of Merseyside, and the development, promotion and delivery of a coordinated strategy for developing and maintaining safer communities. - The Performance and Scrutiny Committee to review/or scrutinise decisions made or actions taken in connection with the discharge of any of the Authority's functions.
-To have oversight of the IRMP and Service Delivery Plan priorities concerning the development of service delivery strategies.
-To monitor the progress of the Service against actions identified in the Service Delivery Plan and IRMP - Task and Finish / Efficiency Review Groups The Performance and Scrutiny Committee will agree to set up task and finish groups and/or efficiency review groups as required. - The Audit Sub Committee To consider the internal audit's annual report and opinion, and a summary of internal audit activity and the level of assurance it can give the Authority's corporate governance arrangements.
+Considers all matters related to the delivery of services to the diverse communities of Merseyside, and the development, promotion and delivery of a coordinated strategy for developing and maintaining safer communities. - The Joint Police & Fire Collaboration Committee to act as a Strategic Board to oversee collaboration between Merseyside Police (MP) and the Authority.
+To consider any reports on proposals for collaboration and potential budget savings or working arrangements. - The Audit and Scrutiny Sub-Committee To consider the internal audit's annual report and opinion, and a summary of internal audit activity and the level of assurance it can give the Authority's corporate governance arrangements.
 To consider the external auditor's annual letter, relevant reports, and the report to those charged with governance.
+To monitor the effective development and operation of risk management.
 To determine allegations made under the Members Code of Conduct Procedure and refer sanctions proposed and any complaint allegation requiring further investigation to the full Authority.
 To act as Investigating and Disciplinary Committee where an allegation which could constitute misconduct or gross misconduct is made against the Chief Fire Officer, Deputy Chief Fire Officer or the Monitoring Officer.